erik78se/layer-pyapp-snapped/tutorial-charm-with-layer-snap.md

 Great!
 You have just created a juju charm that deploys a snap!

 ## Next lesson
-Next we will learm how we can use our charm with a logging and search facility - the [ELK] (Elasticsearch, Logstash, Kibana) stack.
+Next we will learn to add in a [juju-action] and relate our charm to a logging and search facility - the [ELK] (Elasticsearch, Logstash, Kibana) stack.

 [Part 1]: https://discourse.jujucharms.com/t/tutorial-charm-development-beginner-part-1/377
 [Part 2]: https://discourse.jujucharms.com/t/tutorial-charm-development-beginner-part-2/378